snotskie/ttrpg/site/src/playing.md

     Equally important is how you give the players opportunities to *remove* this condition.
 Each attempt should be a fun, satisfying story beat that helps shape the narrative of how the player's character grows.

-    So when you build the narrative of around how a character becomes Uncool and what this means for their connections to other characters, keep in the back of your head how you could use these same connections later to remove the condition and offer the player a chance to roleplay growth from their earlier failure.
+    So when you build the narrative around how a character becomes Uncool and what this means for their connections to other characters, keep in the back of your head how you could use these same connections later to remove the condition and offer the player a chance to roleplay growth from their earlier failure.

 ### Example Conditions

 While most effects help shape the narrative of the game, your DM may find it appropriate to apply conditions to characters when the situation calls for it.
 Some example conditions are given below:

-- **Headache/Handcramp/Heartache/Homesick:** Rolls you make with the affected Stat are made with a $-1$ modifier.
+- **Headache/Handcramp/Heartache/Homesick:** Rolls you make with the affected Stat that would roll the highest value on the die instead roll the second highest.
 This condition lasts until the end of the scene.
-- **Weakened:** Rolls you make as a Defender in violent Contests are made with a $-2$ modifier.
+- **Weakened:** Rolls you make as a Defender in violent Contests that would roll the highest value on the die instead roll the second highest.
 Resting or tending to your wounds ends this condition.
-- **Agreeable to $X$:** Rolls you make as a Defender in non-violent Contests where $X$ is an Attacker are made with a $-2$ modifier.
+- **Agreeable to $X$:** Rolls you make as a Defender in non-violent Contests where $X$ is an Attacker that would roll the highest value on the die instead roll the second highest.
 If $X$ does an action or makes a request that would bring you harm, this condition ends.
 - **Head/Hand/Heart/Home Cursed by $X$:** When $X$ witnesses you perform a roll using the affected Stat, $X$ may have you perform the roll again and use the new value.
 If they do, this condition ends.
-- **Muddled:** The next roll you make to take the focus in an Endeavor is made with a $-2$ modifier.
+- **Muddled:** The next roll you make when determining the Focal Action in an Endeavor is made with a $-2$ modifier.
 Then, this condition ends.
 - **Exhausted/Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $0$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
-- **Disarmed:** If you would win a violent Contest as the Attacker by $10$ or more, you win by $9$ instead.
+- **Disarmed:** If you would win a violent Contest as the Attacker with Maximum severity, you win with Very Major severity instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark Stat Checks.
 Spending ①① ends this condition.
-- **Robbed:** You cannot perform Preparedness Checks.
+- **Robbed:** You are Unprepared.
 This condition ends when you spend time in a place where items could be restocked.